-Students will be given a reasonable opportunity to explain a confirmed positive test result to the medical resource officer of CastleBranch.
+Students will be given a reasonable opportunity to explain a confirmed positive test result to the medical resource officer of CastleBranch or Complio (program specific).
 If the explanation is unacceptable and/or cannot be satisfactorily documented by the student's physician, the student will be dismissed from the program and will be referred to a treatment resource.